AeroRust/WorkingGroup/CODE_OF_CONDUCT.md

 2. Follow Rust's Code of Conduct (https://www.rust-lang.org/policies/code-of-conduct).

-3. If you feel offended, hurt, attacked, etc by any message in the server, PLEASE ping the @admin role.
+3. If you feel offended, hurt, attacked, etc by any message in the server, PLEASE ping the @admin role (in Discord).

 4. No NSFW content, spamming, or advertisements (products, other Discord servers, etc).

 5. Not knowing the rules is no excuse.

 Links:
 Github organisation: https://github.com/AeroRust